MorevM/stylelint-plugin/docs/guide/usage.md

 If you are using the JS configuration format, for a better DX you can use a typed wrapper function to enable rules along with their defaults.

-The plugin exports a JS function `createDefineRules`, which provides IDE autocompletion for plugin rules and their options.
+The plugin exports a JS function `createDefineRules`, which provides IDE autocompletion for plugin rules and their options, and also type checking.

 ---